arunasurya/bisqtransifex/translatordocumentation.md

 # Bisq Transifex Project - Translator Documentation

 ## Current Projects
-The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq dektop application, relevant Bisq sites and documentation from English into certain languages.
+The aim of the Bisq Transifex project is to produce technically accurate and up-to-date translations of the Bisq desktop application and relevant Bisq sites from English into other languages.

-We currently have three projects in [Transifex](https://www.transifex.com/bisq/):
+All translations are done on [Transifex](https://www.transifex.com/bisq/), and we currently have three projects there:
-- bisq-desktop, the most important part of the project which involves translation of the Bisq software
+- #bisq-desktop, the most crucial part of the project which involves translation of the Bisq software.
-- bisq-website, which involves translating Bisq pages that are most relevant for users
+- bisq-website, which focuses on translating Bisq pages that provide important information about the app to users.
-- Bisq Subtitles, where translators produce subtitles for some of the Bisq videos
+- Bisq Subtitles, which provides subtitles for some of Bisq videos on [YouTube](https://www.youtube.com/c/bisq-network).

 ## Communication
 - Daily: #transifex channel on Keybase.
-We have switched from Slack to Keybase.
-Major announcements will still be made on both channels but daily interactions take place primarily on Keybase.

 - Major announcements: Slack, Keybase, Transifex [team discussions](https://www.transifex.com/bisq/teams/69542/discussions/), [Bisq forum](https://bisq.community/t/internationalization/1700/12).